 Randy Sanders was named ETSU football head coach on Dec.
 17, 2017, becoming the 18th head coach in program history.
-Now in the 2021 season, Sanders is 12-13 at the helm of the Bucs following a 3-9 season featuring a young ETSU squad.
-The Bucs picked up a marquee win over Austin Peay (20-14), defeating a team that would go on to make a deep run in the FCS playoffs.
-Coach Sanders coached 12 All-SoCon honorees in his second season with the program.
-Despite the record, the Bucs posted the 10th-best offense in a single season in program history (4,030), while also averaging the sixth most yards per play (5.43).
+Following the 2021 spring season, Sanders carries a 15-15 record at the helm of the Bucs following a shortened 4-2 season featuring a young ETSU squad.
+The Bucs competed in just six games due to the COVID-19 pandemic, narrowly missing the FCS playoffs as ETSU was the first team out of the seedings.
+The Blue & Gold earned a critical win over then-ranked No. 10 VMI, defeating the Keydets by the final score of 24-20 in Lexington, Va.
+Coach Sanders helped guide his squad to earning 22 postseason SoCon accolades, including the Defensive Player of the Year in Jared Folks and the Jacobs Blocking Award winner in Tre’mond Shorts.
 In his first season with the Blue & Gold, Sanders guided the Bucs to a share of the 2018 Southern Conference Championship in just his first season at the helm of the program.
 Under the direction of Sanders, the Bucs finished 8-4 in 2018, earning the program’s second-ever trip to the FCS playoffs.
 The eight wins were the most by a first-year head coach in Buccaneer history and the third-most in a single season in school history.
 Coach Sanders was labeled the SoCon Coach of the Year and was named a finalist for the STATS FCS Eddie Robinson Award, while also coaching 13 players to All-SoCon teams and 19 All-American accolades in 2018.
 For more on Coach Sanders, click here.